 On June 18, 2008, SNC Lavalin, a contractor providing environmental and engineering services to NLRC, served NLRC with a notice of proceedings in the Supreme Court of Newfoundland and Labrador to have NLRC adjudged bankrupt.
 In response to this filing, NLRC sought and was granted creditor protection under the BIA on June 24, 2008.
-This protection enables NLRC, under the supervision of a trustee, to formulate a proposal for restructuring and to continue its efforts to attract financing and or partners for the refinery project.
+This protection enableed NLRC, under the supervision of a trustee, to formulate a proposal for restructuring and to continue its efforts to attract financing and or partners for the refinery project.
 The initial period of creditor protection granted was 30 days, and was later extended for two additional periods of 45 days each until October 17, 2008.

 On October 17, 2008, NLRC submitted a proposal to its creditors for a project care and maintenance plan for up to 36 months.
 Under the care and maintenance plan, it was proposed that ongoing costs be kept to a minimum and that all refinery permits be kept in good standing until such time as the project could be sold or financed when economic conditions improve.
 In addition, all creditors' claims would be deferred until the end of the care and maintenance period or until the project obtains financing.
 Following the vote by creditors on the proposal on November 6, 2008, the trustee indicated that the outcome of the vote will depend on the legitimacy of claim amounts submitted as part of the voting procedure and, therefore, recessed to evaluate the various claim amounts.
-We understand this evaluation process to be ongoing and that the trustee has objected to certain creditor claim amounts and is seeking court direction in order to resolve the vote outcome.
+The trustee objected to certain creditor claim amounts and sought court direction in order to resolve the vote outcome.
+The issue was resolved in October 2009.